What is Microsoft Exchange Server?

 - The server hosting Exchange 2019 must use a 64-bit processor.

-- The server hosting Exchange 2019 should have between 128 and 256 gigabytes (GB) of random access memory (RAM).
+- The server hosting Exchange 2019 should have between 128 GB and 256 GB of RAM.

-- New Technology File System (NTFS) is required on all disk partitions containing the system partition, Exchange binaries, diagnostic logs and transport database.
-Resilient File System (ReFS) may be used on partitions containing mailbox databases and transaction logs.
+- New Technology File System is required on all disk partitions containing the System partition, Exchange binaries, diagnostic logs and transport database files.
+Resilient File System can be used on partitions containing mailbox databases and transaction logs.

 Exchange Server high availability

 Exchange Server has several important features to maintain resilience and HA.
-The mailbox server components of Exchange rely on database availability groups (DAGs).
+The Exchange mailbox server components rely on database availability groups (DAGs).
 Client access server components rely on load balancing.